 "I really enjoyed the vibe of the uni, and how it's integrated.
 The people are friendly as well.
 It made me feel really comfortable" Austin, First Year.

 AAB - ABB including Grade A in Mathematics.
 Please note that General Studies are not accepted for entry.

 Extended Project Qualification: Applicants with grade A in the EPQ will typically receive an offer one grade lower than the standard A level offer.
 Please note that any subject specific requirements must still be met.

 The Welsh Baccalaureate Advanced Skills Challenge Certificate will be accepted in lieu of one A-Level (at the grades listed above), excluding any specified subjects.

-DD in BTEC plus A in Maths at A-level.
-Any BTEC accompanied by Maths A-Level.
+DD in BTEC plus an A in Maths at A-level.

 At least 6.5 overall with a minimum of 5.5 in each sub-score.